mschwedatschenko/stoplight-system/README.md

 ## To compile the program
 Open Linux terminal, `cd` into the directory containing the files in this repository.
-Enter `make main` to compile the finite state machine program and `./main` to run the program.
+Enter `make` to compile the finite state machine program and `./main` to run the program.
+Enter `./main -h` to open the help dialog to tell you more about the program.